This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 Crowdfunding MVPs use Kickstarter and Indiegogo to get the resources needed to build a product.

 An excellent example of a crowdfunding MVP is Pebble—an e-paper watch for iPhone and Android.
-This company successfully validated their idea and raised a whopping $10M on Kickstarter with just a prototype!
+This company successfully validated its idea and raised a whopping $10M on Kickstarter with just a prototype!

 Key takeaways – the 7 commandments for your MVP’s success